toss-sjyoon/Hands-on-with-Jenkins-Terraform-and-AWS/README.md

 AWS lets you utilise resources such as [Amazon Route 53](https://www.google.com/search?q=route+53+aws&oq=route+53+aws&aqs=chrome..69i57j0l5j69i60l2.3169j0j7&sourceid=chrome&ie=UTF-8) to set up domains to your websites.
 Check out the link above for the documentation.

 Thats all for tonight!
 Thanks for joining, I hope you enjoyed it!

+### 5. Clean up

+If you run the Destroy-React-App, It will destroy the AWS infrastructre that the Deploy-React-App pipleline created